tschellenbach/Stream-Framework/README.md

   <img src="https://dvqg2dogggmn6.cloudfront.net/images/mood-home.png" alt="Examples of what you can build" title="What you can build"/>
 </p>

-Stream Framework allows you to build activity streams & newsfeeds using Cassandra and/or Redis.
+Stream Framework is a python library which allows you to build activity streams & newsfeeds using Cassandra and/or Redis.
+If you're not using python have a look at [Stream] (https://getstream.io/), which supports Node, Ruby, PHP, Python, Go, Scala,  Java and [REST] (http://getstream.io/docs_rest/).

 Examples of what you can build are:

 * Activity streams such as seen on Github